Arrested on heating: controlling the motility of active droplets by temperature: Conclusions and outlook

 \subsection{Author contributions}

-PR designed and performed experiments, analyzed data and wrote the paper, PR\"a and SV performed experiments and analyzed data, YC designed and performed simulations, MJ designed experiments, CCM designed experiments, analyzed data and wrote the paper.
+PR designed and performed experiments, analyzed data and wrote the paper, PR\"a and SM performed experiments and analyzed data, YC designed and performed simulations, MJ designed experiments, CCM designed and performed experiments, analyzed data and wrote the paper.
 All authors proofread the paper.
-The authors report no conflict of interest.